hackerwins/homepage-old/docs/server.md

 #### Install via Homebrew

-[Homebrew](https://brew.sh/) is a free and open-source package management system for Mac OS X. Install the official [Yorkie formula](https://formulae.brew.sh/formula/yorkie) from the terminal.
+[Homebrew](https://brew.sh/) is a free and open-source package management system for Mac OS X. Install the official [Yorkie formula](https://formulae.brew.sh/formula/yorkie) in Terminal.

 To update Yorkie to the latest version, update Homebrew first.